joshuamegnauth54/joshuamegnauth54.github.io/content/data_python/functions.md

 ### Return statements
 As mentioned earlier, functions can return `None`, one, or more values.
 Values can be anything including objects, such as `List`s or even other functions; and primitive values such as `int` and `float`.
 Returning a value is as simple as `return value` which you can see from `mean()`.
 Returning multiple values is as simple too: `return value1, value2, valueN`.

 A function's documentation will list possible return values as well as their types.
 For example, take a look at the documentation for Python's [built in mean() function](https://docs.python.org/3/library/statistics.html#statistics.mean) in the statistics library.
 The documentation says that the function "Return\[s\] the sample arithmetic mean of `data` which can be a sequence or iterable" (`data` is the function's argument).
+As a side note, exceptions are not return values.

 Functions are allowed to have multiple return statements depending on the the flow of execution.
 Let's say, for whatever reason, we wanted a function that calculates the mean but also returns the intermediate work if necessary.
 The function should also return `numpy.nan` if the caller goofed and passed in an empty array.